Generic data structures for multivariate polynomials

 INPUT:

-• degrees – a list of degree restrictions; list elements are None if the variable in that position should be unrestricted
+• degrees – list of degree restrictions; list elements are None if the variable in that position should be unrestricted

 EXAMPLES: